kanishkkalra11/Tweeter/README.md

 - Python Libraries - MySQL connector, threading, regex, socket, getpass, mininet

 ### How to Run?
-Run {{python server.py}} in terminal.
+Run "python server.py" in terminal.
-Run $python client.py$ in terminal and follow the CLI.
+Run "ython client.py"in terminal and follow the CLI.
 You can create multiple clients at one time as well.
 In order to test, run DSSDHFBUESFEHSFUH.
 If all the dependencies are satisfied and a successful databse connection is made, the application should run smoothly.